How to Build Emotional Intimacy in a Relationship

 We write our honest reviews but this page may contain affiliate links, with some of the partners mentioned, to support this website.
 Read more here

-When we enter a relationship, we want to ensure that we establish emotional intimacy with our partner.
 Emotional intimacy is part of any relationship that is looking to lead to greater growth and longevity.
-It is defined as this closeness where both individuals feel safe, secure, and loved.
+It is defined as this deep level of closeness where both individuals feel safe, secure, and loved.
 Lacking any one of these can result in a lack of trust and confidence in the other person.

 To help establish the foundation of emotional intimacy, we share quick tips that many relationship counselors recommend.
-Look no further when finding ways to build emotional intimacy in your relationship.

 Make Time Together

 Date nights are important.
-If you are looking to establish more than just a dinner and movie routine, try making time together on a more day to day basis.
+If you are looking to establish more than just a dinner and movie routine, try spending time together on a more day to day basis.
 This can include having coffee together on the weekends, going on nightly walks, or sharing what you did during the day.

 Making time together is an excellent way of establishing more than just physical intimacy but also emotional intimacy.